nxskok/pasias/docs/11-tidying-and-selecting-data.md

  The data file
-[http://stat405.had.co.nz/data/billboard.csv](http://stat405.had.co.nz/data/billboard.csv) contains a lot of information about songs popular in 2000.
+[link](http://stat405.had.co.nz/data/billboard.csv) contains a lot of information about songs popular in 2000.
 This dataset is untidy.
-Our ultimate aim is to answer ``which song occupied the \#1 position for the largest number of weeks?''.
+Our ultimate aim is to answer "which song occupied the \#1 position for the largest number of weeks?".
 To do that, we will build a pipe that starts from the data frame read in from the URL above, and finishes with an answer to the question.
 I will take you through this step by step.
 Each part will involve adding something to the pipe you built